 In a filing with the United States Bankruptcy Court for the District of Nevada, Red Rose Inc, dba PetersenDean estimated its assets sat between $10 million and $50 million.
 With estimated liabilities in the same range of $10 million to $50 million.
 In a listing of the company’s largest creditors, PetersenDean listed outstanding debts that spanned up to more than $21 million owed to a roofing supply company based in Wisconsin.
 There is speculation that this roofing supply company is ABC Supply.
 One of the largest roofing supply companies in the United States.
 PetersenDean has between 200 and 999 creditors, according to the court filing.
 And will need to restructure its balance sheet to lower their debt levels in order to reemerge as a working, sustainable business.

 By going through Chapter 11, any workmanship warranties provided by Red Rose Inc, dba PetersenDean may be void.
 What are your next options?
 If PetersenDean is no longer in business, but has used high-quality components, then it is likely that the manufacturer’s warranty will cover the cost for new parts if you’re still under warranty.
 However, in most cases, labor is not covered.
 You will have to get another solar company to replace the malfunctioning components.
 Unfortunately, you will be responsible for the cost of the labor to repair.
 And swap out the old broken solar components.
-If you are in need of solar repair services for your existing system, give Forme Solar a call.
+If you are in need of solar repair services, or looking to add to your existing system, give Forme Solar a call.
 We have helped hundreds of customers whose solar companies are no longer in business get their system up and running.